LambdaLabsML/llama3-distributed-serving/README.md

  (no resource demands)
 ```

-Then serve the model from any node as if all the GPUs were accessible from that node
+Then, serve the model from any node as if all the GPUs in the ray cluster were accessible from that node
 ```bash
 export MODEL_PATH_IN_CONTAINER='/root/.cache/huggingface/hub/Meta-Llama-3.1-405B-Instruct'
 vllm serve ${MODEL_PATH_IN_CONTAINER} \